dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 An automation tool like **[Ollama Grid Search](https://github.com/dezoito/ollama-grid-search)** helps us perform dozens of iterations in a single run, allowing us to see not only how models compare to each other, but also how they behave under a range of different parameters.

-When we are pretty sure to have "winner" model, "grid search" can be used to determine what set of parameters produces the best output for that model, and again save us from the hell of manual experiments.
+When we are pretty sure to have "winner" model, "grid search" experiments can be used to determine what set of parameters produces the best output for that model, and again save us from the hell of manual experiments.